DS3Lab/AC-SGD/README.md

   ```
   Modify "--dist-url", "--world-size" and "--pipeline-group-size" before running.

-  Complete examples can be found "./run_lm.sh" and "./run_deberta.sh", which simulate on a single machine with 8 GPUs.
+  Complete examples can be found "./run_lm.sh" and "./run_deberta.sh".

 ## Arguments